fairanswers/fss16joe/project/MapExplore/README.md

 * Lazy - Only take the easiest paths
 * Board - Haven't seen a new on in a while.
 Find the nearest and go to it.
 (Travel-to-point).
 If you can't get there, give up after a while (state=dead) and try again.
 Search by quarter, half, and all.

+?Increate likelyhood of walls by doing a grid like on unbox, where each value increases the likelyhood of walls.
+YOu can do vertical, horizontal, diagonal.

 ?Add water, which can be flowing.
 Look at http://unbox.org/open/trunk/472/14/spring/doc/games.md